luphord/longstaff_schwartz/README.rst

-A Python implementation of the Longstaff-Schwartz linear regression algorithm for the evaluation of call rights an American options.
+A Python implementation of the Longstaff-Schwartz linear regression algorithm for the evaluation of call rights and American options.

 * Free software: MIT license